jet/dotnet-templates/README.md

     # ... to add a Shipping Domain example containing a Process Manager with a Watchdog Service
     md -p ../Shipping | Set-Location
     dotnet new eqxShipping

+    # ... to add a Reactor against a Cosmos container for both listening and writing
+    md -p ../CosmosReactor | Set-Location
+    dotnet new proCosmosReactor

 ## TESTING